JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 1/06 - Shreds.zip.md

 >
 > ![](attachments/Pasted%20image%2020241129004026.png)
 >
-> The following PowerShell script inspects the metadata contained in the image files:
+> The following PowerShell script prints the metadata contained in the image files:
 >
 > ~~~powershell
 > function Get-ImageMetadata {